Madrid Metro: 1916–1918: conception and financing

 On 19 September 1916, a royal decree approved the 4-line plan for the creation of the metro of Madrid.
-The engineers who created the plan, Mendoza, González Echarte, and Otamendi then began the process of raising the 8 million pesetas to begin the first phase of the project, the construction of Line 1 from Sol to Cuatro Caminos.
+The engineers who created the plan - Mendoza, González Echarte, and Otamendi - then began the process of raising 8 million pesetas to begin the first phase of the project, the construction of Line 1 from Sol to Cuatro Caminos.
 Carlos Mendoza made contact with Enrique Ocharán, the director of Banco de Vizcaya, who offered 4 million pesetas on the condition that the public pledged an additional 4 million.

-Mengemor published a brochure in order to persuade people to make donations.
+Mengemor published a brochure to persuade people to make donations.
 The men were able to raise 2.5 million pesetas of the 4 million they needed.
 King Alfonso XIII intervened and invested 1.45 million pesetas of his own money.

 1919: construction and inauguration

 The first phase of construction was finished in 1919.
 It was constructed in a narrow section and the stations had 60 m platforms.
 The enlargement of this line and the construction of two others followed shortly after 1919.
 The Madrid metro was inaugurated on 17 October 1919 by King Alfonso XIII.
 At the time of inauguration, the metro had just one line, which ran for 3.48 km between Puerta del Sol and Cuatro Caminos, with eight stops.

-The king, the royal family, and others, then took part in the first official metro ride which went from Cuatro Caminos to Río Rosas, and took 40 seconds.
+The king, the royal family, and others took part in the first official metro ride which went from Cuatro Caminos to Ríos Rosas and took 40 seconds.
 There they stopped for one minute, before traveling to the Chamberí station which took 45 seconds.
 The trip went all the way to the end point, Sol.
 The king and his family then rode the metro back to Cuatro Caminos from Sol, this time without stopping.
 The journey took 7 minutes and 46 seconds.

 After the journey, a lunch was served on the Cuatro Caminos platform, and the engineers were congratulated for creating a "miracle."

 Two days later, on 19 October 1919, the Madrid metro was opened to the public.
-On its first day, 390 trains ran, 56,220 passengers rode the metro, and the company earned 8,433 pesetas in ticket fares.
+On its first day, 390 trains ran, 56,220 passengers rode the metro, and the company earned 8,433 pesetas from ticket fares.

-During November and December 1919, the metro had an average of 43,537 passengers a day and earned an average of 6,530 pesetas a day in ticket sales.
-Due to their success, the company decided to expand more, and created 12,000 new shares to sell to the public in order to raise more funds to fund further expansion.
+During November and December 1919, the metro had an average of 43,537 passengers a day and earned an average of 6,530 pesetas a day from ticket sales.
+Due to their success, the company decided to expand more, and created 12,000 new shares to sell to the public to raise more funds to fund further expansion.